Pleasant0778/de-week4-advancedpipeline-Oluwaseyi-Ogunlana/README.md

 - Supports pagination and graceful error handling using try-except blocks.

 ### 3. **Data Enricher**
-- convert extracted product and user data to a dataframe.
+- Convert extracted product and user data to a dataframe.
 - Joins product and user dataframe on `id`.
 - Checks if there are product id that is not in the user dataframe.
-- Also unpack the columns that are nested in a dictionary
+- Also unpack the columns that are nested in a dictionary (using apply and lambda)
 - Adds a new columns revenue (`price * count`).

 ### 4. **Data Analyzer**